aluxnimm/outlookcaldavsynchronizer/README.md

 #### 1.19.0 ####
 - New features
 	- Add System TrayIcon with notifications of sync runs with errors and warnings and context menu.
-	- Add Synchronitation Status with info about last sync run time and status, accessible from the TrayIcon or the ribbon.
+	- Add Synchronization Status with info about last sync run time and status, accessible from the TrayIcon or the ribbon.
 	- Add TaskMappingConfiguration with possibility to toggle reminder, priority and body mapping.
 - Bug fixes
 	- Catch COMException when accessing IsInstantSearchEnabled of Outlook store, ticket #223.